 Our team pioneered a technique to detect newborn planets in discs of gas and dust around newborn stars, with detections of baby planets in 2018 and 2019, and first observational evidence for a circumplanetary disc around PDS70 b.

-We are always on the lookout for interested and motivated students to join us in pursuing research towards a PhD or as part of their honours year (contact either Daniel Price or Joe Monaghan if you are interested).
-The group often hosts long term visitors interested in applying SPH to their own problems in wide range of research fields, and we have access to a range of national, state-level and university-level supercomputing facilities that we utilise regularly.
+We are always on the lookout for interested and motivated students to join us in pursuing research towards a PhD or as part of our honours or masters degrees (contact either Daniel Price or Christophe Pinte if you are interested).
+The group often hosts long term visitors interested in applying our codes to their own research fields.
+We utilise a range of national, state-level and university-level supercomputing facilities.

 Snapshot from a calculation of star cluster formation (see the movies)

 Calculation of warp propagation in an astrophysical accretion disc.

 |Accretion of material onto a spinning black hole|